What's new in Hyper-V on Windows Server

 For more about new networking features, see What's new in Networking.

 Production checkpoints are "point-in-time" images of a virtual machine.
 These give you a way to apply a checkpoint that complies with support policies when a virtual machine runs a production workload.
 Production checkpoints are based on backup technology inside the guest instead of a saved state.
 For Windows virtual machines, the Volume Snapshot Service (VSS) is used.
 For Linux virtual machines, the file system buffers are flushed to create a checkpoint that's consistent with the file system.
 If you'd rather use checkpoints based on saved states, choose standard checkpoints instead.
 For details, see Choose between standard or production checkpoints in Hyper-V.

 New virtual machines use production checkpoints as the default.

 You can now add a node running Windows Server 2019 or Windows Server 2016 to a Hyper-V Cluster with nodes running Windows Server 2012 R2.
 This allows you to upgrade the cluster without downtime.
 The cluster runs at a Windows Server 2012 R2 feature level until you upgrade all nodes in the cluster and update the cluster functional level with the Windows PowerShell cmdlet, Update-ClusterFunctionalLevel.

 After you update the cluster functional level, you can't return it to Windows Server 2012 R2.

 For a Hyper-V cluster with a functional level of Windows Server 2012 R2 with nodes running Windows Server 2012 R2, Windows Server 2019 and Windows Server 2016, note the following:

 Manage the cluster, Hyper-V, and virtual machines from a node running Windows Server 2016 or Windows 10.

 You can move virtual machines between all of the nodes in the Hyper-V cluster.

-To use new Hyper-V features, all nodes must run Windows Server 2016 and the cluster functional level must be updated.
+To use new Hyper-V features, all nodes must run Windows Server 2016 or and the cluster functional level must be updated.

 The virtual machine configuration version for existing virtual machines isn't upgraded.
 You can upgrade the configuration version only after you upgrade the cluster functional level.